haneefdm/cortex-debug-samples/psoc6-setup.md

     "cortex-debug.JLinkGDBServerPath": "/Applications/SEGGER/JLink_V644a/JLinkGDBServerCLExe",
     ```

-5. In `.vscode/launch.json`, have the following configuration.
-Make sure you edit the `executable` entry below and all path names are valid for your environment.
+5. In `.vscode/launch.json`, have the following configurations.
+Make sure you edit the `executable` entries below and that all path names are valid for your environment.

     ```javascript
     {